“How the NHS and care services use your information”

 The data held in your GP medical records is shared with other healthcare professionals for the purposes of your individual care.
 It is also shared with other organisations to support health and care planning and research.

 You have a choice.
 If you are happy for your information to be used in this way you do not have to do anything.
-If you do not want your personally identifiable patient data to be shared outside of your GP practice for purposes except your own care, you can register an opt-out with your GP practice.
-This is known as a Type 1 Opt-out.
+If you do not want your personally identifiable patient data to be shared outside of your GP practice for purposes except your own care, you can register an opt-out by clicking on the link Choose if data from your health records is shared for research and planning - NHS

 This decision will not affect individual care and you can change your choice at any time, using this form.